310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% endbubble %}

 {% bubble Chiaki past %}
-Hehe, so you can crack jokes like that, Kiryu-kun?
+Heheh, so you can crack jokes like that, Kiryu-kun?
 I didn’t expect that, with how you’re always silent and looking so sour during class.
 {% endbubble %}

 {% bubble Kuro pastinjured %}